Renewing your driving licence

 Please see the link below for further information:

-- Renewing your driving licence entitlement for larger vehicles, minibuses or buses at age 45 or 65
+- Renewing your driving licence entitlement for larger vehicles, minibuses or buses at age 65

 - Renewing your driving licence at 70 plus